|Board of Directors | Management | Committee Composition | Governance Guidelines | Global Standards of Business Conduct|

 7. Directors Who Change Their Present Job Responsibilities

 Directors who change the nature of the job they held when elected to the Board shall promptly notify the Nominating/Governance Committee of the change.
 The director shall also offer to submit his or her resignation from the Board to the Chairperson of the Nominating/Governance Committee and the Corporate Secretary of the Company upon such job change.
-The Nominating/Governance Committee will review the continued appropriateness of Board membership under these circumstances and make a recommendation to the Board with respect to the offered resignation.
-The Board has the discretion to accept or reject such offer of resignation.
+The Nominating/Governance Committee will review the continued appropriateness of Board membership under these circumstances and make a recommendation to the Board with respect to the offer.
+The Board has the discretion to accept or reject such offer.

 An officer of the Company shall be deemed to have also resigned as a director upon such officers resignation as an officer of the Company, unless the Board affirmatively determines otherwise.